BlueBrain/entity-management/doc/source/examples.rst

 .. contents::

-TOKEN is the OAuth2 optional authorization token.
-Provide it in case the endpoint you are trying to access has restricted access.
+TOKEN is the OAuth2 optional access token.
+Provide it in case the endpoint has OAuth2 protected access control.

 Creating entities
 #################